 The National Centre for Farmer Health will provide a limited number of scholarships to financially assist students who would like to undertake further study in area of Agricultural Health and Medicine.
 Scholarships are open to applicants who enrol in HMF701 either as part of their Graduate Certificate in Agricultural Health and Medicine, or as an elective at Deakin University or other university post-graduate course.

 There are three categories of scholarships, valued at $1,650, to be used by successful applicants to subsidise travel, accommodation and/or unit fees.
-Applications close 1st of October 2017.
+Second round applications close 10th of December 2017.

 1. Open Category